 Instruction from the GUI:

-To set the clock back a year:
+To set the clock back to a date before the certificate expires:

-To upgrade the ProxySG from a URL:
+To upgrade the Edge SWG (ProxySG) from a URL:

 As the clock is set back, TLS connections will fail.
 Any URL will need to be HTTP, and not HTTPS.
 There are still some situations in which upgrading by URL will not work, and so please upgrade via local file if the following does not work for you.